Ubadah ibn al-Samit: Battles under Muhammad

-Rashidun caliphate
+Rashidun Caliphate

 After the selection of the first caliph, rebellion broke out across the caliphate.
-'Ubadah was commanded by Caliph Abu Bakr to quell the rebellions across Arabia, though it history did not record which battles he was involved in.
-According to David Nicolle, the four Rashidun contingents left Medina between the autumn of 633 to 634 before Khalid converged with other contingents led by generals such as Abu Ubaydah ibn al-Jarrah, Yazid ibn Abu Sufyan, Amr ibn al-A'as and Shurahbil Ibn Hasanah.
-'Ubadah, Abu Darda, and Muadh ibn Jabal were sent to Syria after ibn Abu Sufyan asked the caliph to send him preachers to teach the newly subdued Syrian Christians.
+'Ubadah was commanded by Caliph Abu Bakr to quell the rebellions across Arabia, though it is not recorded which battles he was involved in.
+According to David Nicolle, the four Rashidun contingents left Medina between the autumn of 633 to 634 before Khalid converged with other contingents led by generals such as Abu Ubayda ibn al-Jarrah, Yazid ibn Abi Sufyan, Amr ibn al-As and Shurahbil ibn Hasana.
+'Ubadah, Abu al-Darda, and Muadh ibn Jabal were sent to Syria after the caliph was asked to send preachers to teach the newly subdued Syrian Christians.
 At some point, 'Ubadah was tasked to assist the military campaigns in Syria.

 During the time of Caliph Umar ibn al-Khattab, reinforcement requests came from the Syrian front during the Rashidun's conquest of Levant.
-Khattab sent 'Ubadah to join forces with Abu Ubaidah ibn al-Jarrah and Khalid ibn al-Walid.
-'Ubadah participated in the Battle of Ajnadayn under Khalid ibn al-Walid, where the 100,000 Byzantine soldiers under Vardan were trapped, defeated, and fled to Damascus.
-This battle ended with more than half of the Byzantine army killed, including General Vardan.
+Umar sent 'Ubadah to join forces with Abu Ubayda and Khalid ibn al-Walid.
+'Ubadah participated in the Battle of Ajnadayn under Khalid ibn al-Walid, where the 100,000 Byzantine soldiers under General Vardan were trapped and defeated, and then fled to Damascus.
+This battle ended with more than half of the Byzantine army killed, including Vardan.

 During the Siege of Emesa between 635 and 636 AD, Abu Ubaydah appointed 'Ubadah as his deputy in Homs while Abu Ubaydah left to capture Hamah.
-'Ubadah stayed there with his wife, Umm Haram, where Umm Haram remembered the Hadith that allegedly prophesied the future conquest of Cyprus in which she and her husband participated.
+'Ubadah stayed there with his wife, Umm Haram, where Umm Haram remembered the hadith that allegedly prophesied the future conquest of Cyprus in which she and her husband participated.